patternfly/patternfly-org/packages/v4/src/content/design-guidelines/styles/icons/icons.md

     </Card>
   </GridItem>
   <GridItem xl={6} lg={12} className="ws-icons-gridtext ws-icons-alignment-section">
     No matter the size of the icon, when icons are next to text, they should be center-aligned horizontally.
-An example of this alignment in a component is a [link button](/design-guidelines/usage-and-behavior/buttons-and-links#link-button).
+An example of this alignment in a component is a <a href="https://www.patternfly.org/v4/design-guidelines/usage-and-behavior/buttons-and-links#link-button">link button</a>.
 If icons are stacked, they should also be center-aligned vertically.
     <div><img src="icon_alignment.png" alt="Icon alignment" className="ws-icon-alignment" /></div>
   </GridItem>
 </Grid>